-My girls attend high school and daily I watch as many of these students fill their cars with friends while displaying the "N".
-I spoke to my girls about this and they said that these young people just ignore that stipulation because no one checks and it is a nuisance being allowed to only carry one passenger.
+My girls attend high school and daily I watch as many of these students fill their cars with friends while displaying the "N" reports a reader.
+They go on to say that they spoke to their girls about this and the girls said that these young people just ignore their driver's licence restrictions because no one checks and it is a nuisance being allowed to only carry one passenger.

 Unfortunately, this reader is not telling me anything new, and it is not just the youth, it is the adults too.
-I stopped one lady who was driving with an "L", her husband and two children in car seats when her licence restrictions allowed her only one passenger.
+I once stopped a woman who was driving with an "L", her husband and two children in car seats.
+Her driver's licence restrictions allowed her only one passenger.

-When graduated licencing debuted in BC, we took the view that there should be little leeway given to new drivers so that they would learn quickly that failing to follow the rules had significant consequences, which really meant loss of their licence for a period of time.
+When the Graduated Licensing Program (GLP) debuted in BC, police took the view that there should be little leeway given to new drivers so that they would learn quickly that failing to follow the rules had significant consequences, which really meant loss of their licence for a period of time.

 New drivers face licence sanctions when they receive 4 to 6 penalty points and a moving violation coupled with failing to display a new driver sign put them there with one traffic stop.
 This resulted in the creation of a charging section for failing to display the sign that carried no points.

 Is the system working?
-Maybe, but then there are crashes like the multiple fatality in Nanaimo last month.
+Maybe, but then there are multi-fatality crashes occurring.
 Had that driver followed the rules, perhaps there would have been fewer deaths, or even no collision as there would not have been an audience to perform for.

 Parents have the biggest stake in the solution.
 The police cannot set the attitude at home and it is their responsibility to see that young drivers follow all the rules.
 After all, they supply the permissions for both licences and vehicles until the youth reach age 18.